thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	04:50:33 PM 18 09 --> some error with following having username urvashirautela26
 -	04:48:42 PM 18 09 --> some error with posting having username urvashirautela26
 -	04:48:32 PM 18 09 --> some error with posting having username tamannaah.143
 -	04:48:25 PM 18 09 --> some error with posting having username manushi.chillar.insta